6 Tips on Coping with Online Antisemitism and Hate

 Avoid Responding to Every Troll

 It’s tempting to respond to every hateful comment, especially when it feels personal, but keep in mind that trolls may not even be real.
-A Cyabra study in October 2023 found that 25% of accounts discussing Hamas’s attacks were fake
+A Cyabra study in October 2023 found that 25% of accounts discussing Hamas’s attacks were fake.

 Given that, setting boundaries online is crucial for your mental health.
 You don’t need to engage with every troll to stand up against hate, and instead focus your energy on meaningful conversations.